 Pirates of the Caribbean is said to be haunted by a ghost named George.
 Apparently, if Cast Members don’t say “Good Morning,” and “Good Night,” to George, the attraction will have problems.

 6. The cherubs in Be Our Guest have the faces of Imagineers and their children.

-Did you know that each cherub’s face is a depiction of an Imagineer or one of their children?
-What a fun (and kind of whacky) homage!
+Did you know that each cherub’s face is a depiction of an Imagineer when they were a baby or one of the Imagineers’ children?
+And if you look extra closely, you might even spot some adult Imagineer faces on baby bodies!
+What a fun (and kind-of whacky) homage!